Daomephsta/LootTweaker-Docs/docs/tutorials/removing-loot.rst

    is a vanilla example (`More Loot Tables <https://minecraft.curseforge.com/projects/more-loot-tables>`_ adds one).
    If a modded entity does not have a loot table, you will have to ask the author to add one.
    Until they do you can use `CraftTweaker's Drop Functions <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Entities/IEntityDefinition/#drops>`_.
-b) If it's for a loot chest, find a loot container that you think has the right loot table and **do not** open it.
+b) If it's for a loot chest, find a loot container that you think has the right loot table.
 Now look at the chest and run the command ``/ct loottables target``.
 c) If it's neither of the above, check the the mod's documentation, or for vanilla, `this list <https://minecraft.gamepedia.com/Loot_table?oldid=1192000#List_of_loot_tables>`_.